ALUMNI

 Kate was born in Baltimore and studied Spanish and Latin American Studies at St. Mary’s College of Maryland.
 During her years at St. Mary’s, she had the opportunity to travel abroad and study both in Chile and Costa Rica.
 After graduating from St. Mary’s, she taught high school Spanish for two years at Friends School of Baltimore, and spent one summer in an indigenous village in Puebla, Mexico.
 Kate began the Intercultural Communication master’s program, with a concentration in Hispanic Studies, in the fall of 2009, and graduated in December 2011.
 During her final year as a student in the INCC program, Kate worked for Education Based Latino Outreach (EBLO), a non-profit in Baltimore City.
 Kate is now employed with the House of Ruth, a wonderful organization in Baltimore that serves survivors of domestic violence.
 Her position with House of Ruth is Bilingual Client Services Coordinator and her caseload includes both English-speaking and Spanish-speaking clients and their children.
 There are always plenty of opportunities to support and volunteer with House of Ruth; please contact Kate if you are interested or would like more information!
 Contact info: kjakuta@gmail.com

-Lara Liptak
+Lara Truitt

 Michelle Massey